LBNL-ETA/CyDER/front_end/README.md

 Require docker and docker-compose (and root privilege to be able to use docker)

 If it's the first time you use the project, run `sudo ./install.sh` (it will create database, collect the static files...)
-In django-project/config/setting.py, in ALLOWED_HOST, change the address to the address of the pc that run the containers
 In django-project/sim_worker/celery.py change the address of the redis db to the address of the pc that run the containers

 Then start containers using `sudo docker-compose up`